William Vane, 1st Duke of Cleveland: Public life

 Barnard was Whig Member of Parliament for Totnes from 1788 to 1790 and for Winchelsea from 1790 to 1792.
 The latter year he succeeded his father in the earldom and took his seat in the House of Lords.
 He also succeeded his father as Lord Lieutenant of County Durham, a post he held until his death.
 In 1794 he was announced as the Lieutenant-colonel of a regiment to be raised, the Durham Regiment of Fencible Cavalry.
 In 1810 he successfully laid claim to the Pulteney Estate in Bath after the Countess of Bath died intestate in 1808.
 In 1827 he was created Marquess of Cleveland, a revival of the Cleveland title held by his ancestors.
 He was Bearer of the Third Sword at King William IV's coronation on 8 September 1831.
 In 1833 he was made Baron Raby, of Raby Castle in the County Palatine of Durham, and Duke of Cleveland.
 He was further honoured when he was made a Knight of the Garter in 1839.

 His promotions through the ranks of the peerage were not uncontroversial.
 Greville noted in his diary on 8 September 1831:”Howe told me yesterday morning in Westminster Abbey that Lord Cleveland is to be made a duke, though it is not yet acknowledged if it is to be so.
 There has been a battle about that; they say that he got his boroughs to be made a marquis and got rid of them to be made a duke".

 Slave holder

 According to the Legacies of British Slave-Ownership at the University College London, Cleveland was awarded compensation in the aftermath of the Slavery Abolition Act 1833 with the Slave Compensation Act 1837.

-Cleveland was associated with "T71/898 Barbados claim no. 3184 (Lowther)", he owned 233 slaves in Barbados and received a £4,854 payment at the time.
+Cleveland was associated with "T71/898 Barbados claim no. 3184 (Lowther)"; he owned 233 slaves in Barbados and received a £4,854 payment at the time.

 Family

-Cleveland married his cousin, Lady Catherine Powlett (1766–1807), daughter of Harry Powlett, 6th Duke of Bolton, on 17 September 1787 at her father's seat, Hackwood Park.
-They had eight children:
+On 17 September 1787, he married his cousin, Lady Catherine Powlett (1766–1807), daughter of Harry Powlett, 6th Duke of Bolton, at her father's seat, Hackwood Park.
+Together, they had eight children: